If school is not following an EHCP

 How a school decides to use provision will depend on what’s described in the EHC plan and how specific it is.

-If you’re not sure how the school is using your child’s provision, meet the SENCO to:
+To discuss how the school is using your child’s provision, meet the SENCO to:

 • ask how the school is allocating the provision